 The study of the global existence and asymptotic properties of solutions to the Navier-Stokes equations in thin $3$d domains began with Raugel and Sell in \cite{RS93}.
 They proved global existence of strong solutions for large initial data and in presence of large forcing, for the sufficiently thin $3$d product domain $\Omega = Q \times (0, \epsilon)$, with the boundary conditions either purely periodical or combined periodic-Dirichlet.
 Further generalisations to other boundary conditions followed (see the references in \cite{irs}).
 Towards analysing thin domains other than simple product domains, Iftimie, Raugel and Sell \cite{irs} treated domains of the type: $ \Omega = \{x\in {\mathbf R}^3; ~(x_1, x_2)\in Q,~ 0 < x_3 < \epsilon g (x_1, x_2)\}$, with the mixed boundary conditions: periodic on the lateral boundary and the Navier boundary conditions:

 on the top and on the bottom.

-The Korn inequality arises naturally when one considers the incompressible flow subject to (\ref{intro_navier}), for the following reason (see \cite{SS}).
-In order to define the Stokes operator relevant to the boundary conditions (\ref{intro_navier}), one uses the symmetric bilinear form $B(u,v)= \int D(u) : D(v)$ rather than the usual $\int \nabla u : \nabla v$.
-Hence, the energy methods give suitable bounds for $\|D(u^h)\|_{L^2(S^h)}$, for a solution flow $u^h$ in $S^h$.
-On the other hand, in order to establish compactness while studying the limit problem as $h \to 0$, one needs bounds for the $W^{1,2}$ norm of $u^h$, with constants independent of $h$.
-The inequality (\ref{intro_korn}) (with uniform constants $C_h$) provides thus a necessary uniform equivalence of the two norms $\|u\|_{W^{1,2}}$ and $\|D(u)\|_{L^2}$ on $S^h$.
+The Korn inequality arises naturally when one considers the incompressible flow subject to (\ref{intro_navier}), for the following reason.
+In order to define the relevant Stokes operator one uses the symmetric bilinear form $B(u,v)= \int D(u) : D(v)$ rather than the usual $\int \nabla u : \nabla v$.
+Hence the energy methods give suitable bounds for $\|D(u^h)\|_{L^2(S^h)}$, for a solution flow $u^h$ in $S^h$.
+On the other hand, in order to establish compactness in the limit problem as $h \to 0$, one needs bounds for the $W^{1,2}$ norm of $u^h$, with constants independent of $h$.
+The inequality (\ref{intro_korn}) (with uniform constants $C_h$) provides thus a necessary uniform equivalence of the two norms $\|u^h\|_{W^{1,2}}$ and $\|D(u^h)\|_{L^2}$ on $S^h$.

-In this spirit, it is hoped that we can apply the result of this paper to study the dynamics of the Navier-Stokes equations, under the Navier boundary conditions, in thin shells with various geometries of the reference surface $S$ and of the boundaries of $S^h$.
+It is therefore hoped that we can apply the result of this paper to study the dynamics of the Navier-Stokes equations, under the Navier boundary conditions, in thin shells with various geometries of the reference surface $S$ and of the boundaries of $S^h$.